1. You Are Nourishing the Wrong Layer

 1. Can deep wrinkles disappear?

-Once a wrinkle is deeply etched (a static wrinkle), no nutritional product can completely erase it like an eraser.
-However, by thickening the Dermis and improving hydration, you can significantly "plump" the surrounding area, making the wrinkle appear softer and less defined.
+Once a wrinkle is deeply etched, no nutritional product can completely remove it.
+However, by supporting the thickness of the Dermis and improving hydration, you can significantly plump the surrounding area, making the wrinkle appear softer and less defined.

 2. Is exfoliating bad?

-Exfoliation treats the Epidermis (the sheet).
-It is good for glow, but it doesn't fix the Dermis.
-Don't rely on exfoliation alone for anti-ageing; you need structural support too.
+Exfoliation treats the Epidermis.
+It is excellent for glow, but it does not support the Dermis.
+Do not rely on exfoliation alone for a long-term strategy; you need internal structural support too.

 3. Does facial massage help?

 Yes.
 Massage increases blood flow to the Dermis.
-If your blood is loaded with collagen peptides (from your broth), massage helps deliver those nutrients more efficiently to the target area.
+When your blood is rich in collagen peptides from your broth, massage helps deliver those nutrients more efficiently to the target area.

-Smoking constricts the blood capillaries in the Dermis, starving the skin of oxygen and nutrients.
-It also destroys Vitamin C, which is essential for building collagen.
-It basically rusts the springs of the mattress.
+Smoking constricts the blood capillaries in the Dermis, which can starve the skin of oxygen and nutrients.
+It also depletes Vitamin C, which is essential for maintaining collagen.
+This can significantly weaken the structural springs of the skin.

-5. Is Type I or Type III better?
+5. Is Type I or Type III collagen better?

 You need both.
-Type I provides the tensile strength (toughness), while Type III provides the elasticity (snap-back).
-Bovine Bone Broth is rich in both, making it the ideal "skin food."
+Type I provides tensile strength, while Type III provides elasticity and snap-back.
+Bovine Bone Broth is rich in both, making it an ideal whole-body skin food.

 Final Thoughts

-You cannot build a house by painting the roof.
-To maintain a youthful complexion, you must respect the architecture of your skin.
-Feed the Dermis, support the springs, and the surface will take care of itself.
+You cannot build a house by only painting the roof.
+To maintain a vibrant complexion, you must respect the architecture of your skin.
+Feed the Dermis, maintain the springs, and the surface will reflect that internal strength.